xavierdechamps/Live_camera_Opencv/README.md

 # Live_camera_Opencv
 This C++ program uses the built-in camera or any connected camera to perform image treatments.
 The image manipulations are performed by [OpenCV](https://github.com/opencv/opencv) and the interface is managed by Qt.
+This multithreaded program launches a thread dedicated to image processing and another thread to pure Qt display.

 The implemented image manipulations are:
 - Black and white + colour inversion